thewmh/ts-fundamentals-v3/NOTES.md

 The above code is valid and works.
 But why would you want to be able to declare an interface of the same name in multiple places, effectively augmenting the interface?
 Imagine you want to add a global property to the `window` object or add something to an already existing interface.
 TS allows you to do that.
 How do you choose whether to use an interface or a type alias?
 In most situations, either would be perfectly fine, however:

-* If you need to define somehing other than an object type (i.e. use of the `|` union type operator), you must use a type alias
+* If you need to define something other than an object type (i.e. use of the `|` union type operator), you must use a type alias
 * If you need to define a type to use with the `implements` heritage term, it is best to use an interface
 * If you need to allow consumers of your types to augment them, you must use an interface

-Recursive types are self-referential and are often used to describe infinitely nestable types.
-Consider infinitely nestable arrays of numbers:
+Recursive types are self-referential and are often used to describe infinitely nest-able types.
+Consider infinitely nest-able arrays of numbers:

 ```
 ;[3, 4, [5, 6, [7], 59], 221]
 ```

 You may read or see things that indicate you must use a combination of `interface` and `type` for recursive types.
-As of TS 3.7, this is much easier and workswith either type aliases or interfaces:
+As of TS 3.7, this is much easier and works with either type aliases or interfaces:

 ```
 type NesetdNumbers = number | NestedNumbers[]